Reputation Checker

 What we do know is that Trust Factor pulls from your entire Steam history, not just CS2.
 Account age matters a lot — a 10-year-old account with hundreds of games is treated very differently from a fresh account with only CS2 on it.
 Phone number verification, Steam Guard, purchase history, friend list activity, and your report-to-commend ratio all feed into the score.

-If you've ever queued with a friend and seen the yellow or red warning ("Your matchmaking experience may be slightly impacted..."), that's Trust Factor at work.
+If you've ever queued with a friend and seen the yellow or red warning, that's Trust Factor at work.
 Their score is dragging yours down for that session.

 What Our Reputation Checker Actually Shows You